 Step three.
 If the resolution of the grievance proposed in the written response by the immediate supervisor is not acceptable, the grievant may advance the grievance to the next level of university administration by checking the appropriate place on the faculty grievance form, signing and sending the form to the next level administrator within five weekdays of receiving the written response from the immediate supervisor.
 The next level of administration for college faculty is usually the college dean.
 The administrator involved at this next level is hereafter referred to as the second-level administrator.
-Following receipt of the faculty grievance form, the second-level administrator may request the immediate supervisor of the grievant be present; the grievant may similarly request that a representative chosen from among the university faculty be present.
+Following receipt of the faculty grievance form, the second-level administrator, or designated representative, meets with the grievant within five weekdays.
+The second-level administrator may request the immediate supervisor of the grievant be present; the grievant may similarly request that a representative chosen from among the university faculty be present.
 Unless the grievant is represented by a member of the faculty who is also a lawyer, the second-level administrator does not have legal counsel present.
 The second-level administrator gives the grievant a written decision on the faculty grievance form within five weekdays after the meeting, citing reasons for the decision.
 If the second-level administrator's written response to the grievance is satisfactory to the grievant it ends the matter.

 Step four.
-If the resolution of the grievance proposed in the written response from the secondlevel administrator is not acceptable, the grievant may advance the grievance within five weekdays to the level of the provost, including consideration by an impartial hearing panel of the Faculty Senate Review Committee.
+If the resolution of the grievance proposed in the written response from the second-level administrator is not acceptable, the grievant may advance the grievance within five weekdays to the level of the provost, including consideration by an impartial hearing panel of the Faculty Senate Review Committee.